macropin/django-registration/README.rst

 functional installation of Django 1.11 or newer.

-If you are running on Django <=1.11, you can install a previous version of `django-registration-redux`, which supports older versions of Django.
-See the `CHANGELOG`_ for support details.
+If you are running on Django <=1.11, you can install a previous version of 'django-registration-redux', which supports older versions of Django.
+See the 'CHANGELOG'_ for support details.
 Older versions will receive minor bug fixes as needed, but are no longer actively developed::

     pip install django-registration-redux==1.10